Thuhaa/Thuhaa/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 ## My name is Thuha.
 I am a GIS developer.
+A little introduction of me:
+# I studied Geospatial Engineering at the Technical University of Kenya